foliea/foliea.github.io/_posts/2014-10-16-docker-caching-bundler.md

 **Docker caching mechanism**

 Docker has an automatic caching mechanism to greatly speed things up after the first build of a Dockerfile.
 Each step (each docker instruction of the file) is cached separately.
 If you change a docker instruction, Docker will pull the results out of the cache of its previous step.
-It can be really handy, especially if your building ruby from sources or have a lot of huge dependencies like Nokogiri and co.
+It can be really handy, especially if your building ruby from sources or have a lot of huge dependencies like Nokogiri.

 **Bundler caveat**

 With a Rails app, an obvious caveat appears right after a few rebuild of an image:

 You have to sit and wait for Bundler to finish installing every dependencies, even if the Gemfile/Gemfile.lock hasn't changed at all.

-It's not a viable solution to keep it like this, Bundler can take a lot of time, and for example, if you run your test suite inside a container, and your are developing a new test, you will need to rebuild the image very often, waiting nervously in your desk that Bundler finished its job.
+It's not a viable solution to keep it like this, Bundler can take a lot of time, and for example, if you run your test suite inside a container, and your are developing a new test, you will need to rebuild the image very often, waiting nervously in front of your desk that Bundler finished its job.

 **How can we cache the bundle install step?**

 It's pretty simple to use docker's automatic caching mechanism to cache the bundle install.

 We will start with this Dockerfile based on the official language stack repository who add the whole Rails app inside the image:

 ```
 FROM ruby:2.1.2